ReactComponentKit/ListKit/README.md

   - The amount of space added around the content of the component to adjust its final size after its position is computed.
 - `func supplementComponents() -> [AnySupplementaryComponent]`
   - An array of the supplementary items attached to the component.
+- `func willDisplay(content: Content)`
+  - Component's content is about to be displayed in the collection view.
+- `func didEndDisplay(content: Content)`
+  - Component's content was removed from the collection view.
 - `func render(in content: Content)`
   - Render data to component's content view